 \section{Numerical experiments}

-The numerical method outlined in the previous Sections has been validated in a number of classical test cases for incompressible two-phase flows using the numerical library $\mathit{deal.II}$ \cite{arndt:2022}, whose adaptive mesh refinement capabilities will be employed to enhance resolution close to the interface.
+The numerical method outlined in the previous Sections has been validated in a number of classical test cases for incompressible two-phase flows using the numerical library \texttt{deal.II} \cite{arndt:2022}, whose adaptive mesh refinement capabilities will be employed to enhance resolution close to the interface.
 The only constraint of the library in the use of non-conforming adaptive meshes is the requirement of not having neighbouring cells with refinement levels differing by more than one.
 We set \(h = \min\left\{\text{diam}(K) | K \in \mathcal{T}_{h}\right\}\) and we define two Courant numbers, one based on the flow velocity, denoted by \(C_{u}\), and one based on the Mach number, denoted by \(C\):

 where \(U\) is the magnitude of the flow velocity.
 For the sake of convenience of the reader, we recall here that \(k\) and \(k - 1\) are the polynomial degrees of the finite element spaces chosen for the discretization of velocity and pressure, respectively, whereas \(r\) is the polynomial degree of the finite element space chosen for the discretization of the level set function.
-We consider \(k = r = 2\) in all the numerical experiments.
+We consider \(k = r = 2\) in all the numerical experiments, since the TR-BDF2 is a second order time discretization method, so as to obtain a second order flow solver.
 Finally, we employ homogenous Neumann boundary conditions for the level set function, while the initial value of the pressure is equal to zero, so as to avoid an extra initial forcing term in the momentum balance.